g-wtham/Files-Drop-QR/README.md

 A lightweight Flask-based application to enable local file sharing through QR codes or a direct URL accessible via any device on the same network.

 - **Setup Instructions**:
-1. Run the script and scan the QR code with a smartphone or visit the provided local IP URL from a browser on the same network.
+1. Run the `app.py` script and scan the QR code with a smartphone _or_ visit the provided local IP URL from a browser on the same network.
 2. Or, download the package file (executable) and run on Windows directly.
-Check the releases page.]
+Check the [releases page](https://github.com/g-wtham/QR-FileShare/releases/tag/v1.0.0)
 3. Connect the devices to the same wi-fi network, and open the local flask server.
-Choose the local network IP and not the local development url
+Choose the local network IP url and not the local development url.

 - **Key Features**:
   - Automatically generates a QR code linked to the local server's IP address for easy access.